frode-sandnes/IMAGE-WRAPPING/README.md

 to run - the multiplexer is activated in a narrow viewport only.
 To see the multiplexing, use a strong zoom.
 Then click on the images to cycle through the regions of interrest.

+View the live demo: https://frode-sandnes.github.io/IMAGE-WRAPPING/ To activate the image wrapping you need to zoom into the image.

 Note that this is work in progress.